-Beginning June 15, all community service applicants have to print and fill out a Community Service Application, Community Service Agreement, and Waiver.
-Bring these documents along with your photo ID and any probation/court paperwork on Tuesdays at 6pm for an orientation.
-Late arrivals will not be accepted.
-Please be sure to arrive on time.
+All community service applicants will want to print and complete a Community Service Application, Comm Service Agreement, and Waiver.
+Bring these documents along with your photo ID and any probation/court paperwork.
+We also do not accept juvenile offenders for community service.

 If you have been assigned to do community service work at the Animal Rescue League, please review the following information before calling the ARL to sign up for the required Orientation Class.
-You must attend an Orientation Class prior to working community service hours at our shelter-NO exceptions.
-Orientation classes take one hour, and you will receive credit of one hour of community service work.
+You must attend an Orientation Class prior to working community service hours at our shelter–NO exceptions.
+Orientation classes take one hour.
 If you want to stay after Orientation and work for a few hours, you must wear appropriate clothing (see below).
 Before calling the ARL to see when the next available Orientation Class is, please note the following:

 We will NOT ACCEPT any community service volunteers who have been charged with any violent crimes or acts of violence or animal abuse-NO EXCEPTIONS.
 Background checks will be done.

-To register for Community Service hours please contact: Brooke Castner, Community Service Coordinator at 610-373-3380 ext.107.
+To register for Community Service hours please contact Kim Hoffman, Animal Care Manager, at 610-373-8830.
 On your first day, you must bring an actual copy of your charge, photo ID, your hourly tracking sheet and any other forms you need completed.
-You may contact Brooke with any further questions by phone or email.
+You may contact Kim with any further questions by phone or email.

 Community Service Rules & Expectations

 Thank you for considering giving back to the community and the Animal Rescue League.
 Listed below are the rules and regulations set forth to ensure the hours worked help both you and the homeless pets who benefit from your service.